rvirding/luerl/README.md

 **Eaxmples**
 See below and files `hello.erl` and especially `hello2.erl` in `examples/hello/`.

+####Note####

+As it is possible in Lua to create self-referencing data structures, indeed the standard libraries have many instances of this, then using the functions which decode their return values can cause an infinite loop during the decoding.
+An simple example is the top level table which contains a key **_G** which references the top-level table.

 #### luerl:eval(String|Binary|Form[, State]) -> {ok, Result} | {error, Reason}.
  Evaluate a Lua expression passed in as a string or binary, and return its result.